-Drawing Logarithmic 2D Graphs In MatLab(Illustrated Expression)
+Drawing Logarithmic 2D Graphs In MatLab®(Illustrated Expression)

-For example, subplot(311) code means that, the first and the second numbers which are ‘3’ and ‘1’, means you want to create 3×1 dimensioned figure as above.
-The first and the second number as same in all subplot() commands above ‘31’.
-The last number is the placement of the graphs which is right below that subplot() command, up to other subplot () command.
-For example the second subplot() which is subplot(312) above, the graph below that subplot() placed as second in the figure.
+For example, subplot(311) code means that the first and the second numbers which are ‘3’ and ‘1’, means you want to create a 3×1 dimensioned figure as above.
+The first and the second number as the same in all subplot() commands above ‘31’.
+The last number is the placement of the graphs which is right below that subplot() command, up to another subplot () command.
+For example, the second subplot() which is subplot(312) above, the graph below that subplot() placed as second in the figure.